-[RADIO STATION] is Now Available on Amazon Alexa-enabled Devices
+1310 KLIX is Now Available on Amazon Alexa-enabled Devices

 Having technical difficulties?
 Need assistance getting started?
 Click here for a step-by-step guide to setting up your Echo device and enabling new skills via the Alexa app.

 Still having trouble?
 We're happy to help.
-Send us an email at: [YOUR STATION'S CONTACT EMAIL.]
+Send us an email at: twinfalls.dme@townsquaremedia.com